Csprier/pecm2-client/README.md

 # Welcome to PECM!
 (Physical Education Class Manager)

 This is a tool teachers can use on their mobile devices, or desktops, to help organize daily class scheduling.
+This allows a teacher to add the list of students to the database.
+From there, they can assign them to a period(a time frame which represents a class that will be taught).
+They have the option to filter by a specific period to see who is in that class!

 ## Create an account, or login!
 If you create an account, you will be automatically logged in on submission!